malcalevak/wp-slimbox2/readme.txt

 You want Lightbox or Slimbox effects using the jQuery library, and don't want any sort of "ad".<br />
 You want complete control over all the javascript settings from the admin page.<br />

+= What is Localization Tracking? =

+To satisfy my own curiosity regarding how many people are using a non-English version of the plugin I've written a small script, statTrack.php.
+During activiation of the plugin it submits the localization of the WordPress install to my server for recording.
+It will only do this once, and no other information is transmitted.
+To disable it, you can safely delete statTrack.php and the plugin should function normally.<br />

-= What if I have other questions that haven't been answered? = Please try our <a href="http://pixopoint.com/forum/index.php?board=6.0">support forums</a>, and read the Slimbox creators <a href="http://code.google.com/p/slimbox/wiki/FAQ">FAQ</a>.<br />
+= What if I have other questions that haven't been answered? =

+Please try our <a href="http://pixopoint.com/forum/index.php?board=6.0">support forums</a>, and read the Slimbox creators <a href="http://code.google.com/p/slimbox/wiki/FAQ">FAQ</a>.<br />

 == Screenshots ==